gear-foundation/dapps/contracts/galactic-express/README.md

 ### 3. The end game

-The main goal is to deliver a cargo to the orbit without the fuel surplus/shortage and with the bypass of fatal events.
+The main goal is to deliver a cargo t -ro the orbit without the fuel surplus/shortage and with the bypass of fatal events.
 If a player has lots of remaining fuel, a delivery reward increases.

 ## Math